 Kitchen Culture: The End of 'Yes, Chef'?

 Hello, my name is Jenny.
 I am a former executive pastry chef turned pastry chef instructor.
 Some might say I’m still in recovery.
 I began my career in Chicago, working my way up through the kitchens of Gordon’s, Blackbird and Charlie Trotter’s—true icons in the city’s culinary history.
-My time in these restaurants—like many culinary school graduates—was my first real introduction to the “yes, chef” culture of kitchens.
+My time in these restaurants—like many culinary school graduates—was my first real introduction to restaurant slang all day and the “yes, chef” culture of kitchens.

 The “yes, chef” mentality stems from chefs who worked their way up in grueling environments, once called kitchen brigades.
 These environments were built for efficiency and excellence: a clear hierarchy, where everyone knew their place.
 The culture of these kitchens tended towards a sort of masochistic martyrdom where the longer you worked, the better chef you were.
 Chefs at the best restaurants were expected to put work before everything in their personal lives—including sickness and even sanity—to maintain the restaurant’s prestige.

 Now it may sound tough to come of age in this kitchen culture, but it wasn’t so bad.
 I would liken the “yes, chef” culture to a full-immersion language program: it’s only when communication is a question of survival that we become fluent.
 Being the new kid at a restaurant full of experienced cooks forced me to be a quick study, and within a couple of years’ time, I became a pretty good cook myself.
 I was motivated to move up from the bottom of the totem pole, and a large part of my success was learning to live the “yes, chef” ethos.